funkycrash/forwardjs-4-notes/day04-d3.js/notes.md

 #### Scales
 * `.domain` defines the scope of your data (min and max)
 * `.range` defines the pixels to map to
+* `.extent` gives us the maximum and minimum value
 * Most of the functions are getters and setters
 ```JavaScript
 console.log(xScale(500)); //100